nak/pytest_mproc/docsrc/index.rst

 % pytest --cores auto [remaining arguments]

 You can also specify things like "auto*2" or "auto/2" for number of cores.
+This is all that is needed to get started with the minimal configuration for *pytest_mproc* -- running tests on multiple cores on a single machine.

 .. caution::
    Oversubscribing CPUs will cause additional overhead.  *pytest_mproc* kicks off all worker threads up front, and